fuhui14/SWEN90017-2024-TAP/docs/meetings/Client Meetings/Client Meeting 1.md

 A: Current requirement is that the project being a standalone application.
 Better be able to access via Web Browser (No need to install software on computer).

+#### Q: As mentioned in the slides, it takes Raspberry Pi 5 around 9 hours to transcribe a 1-hour audio file.
+So how much time do you expect our system to process the same file?
+(Pengyuan Yu)

+A:

+#### Q: Do we need to store the result in the local database or in another format.
+If so, should they be kept indefinitely, or is there a retention policy?
+(Pengyuan Yu)

+A:

 ### Meeting Recording